 3) Conscientiousness — Conscientious people are extremely hard-working, self-disciplined, and strive for achievement.
 They are often stubborn and extremely focused on achieving a particular goal.
 Conscientious people like order, follow a schedule, pay attention to detail, and are always prepared.
 Unconscientious people are disorganized, impulsive, and lazy.
 Conscientiousness correlates strongly to success, people who score high on conscientiousness are often extremely successful in their careers.

-5) Neuroticism — Neuroticism is a tendency to experience negative emotions such as anxiety, anger, and depression.
-Neurotic people have a low tolerance for stress, let minor difficulties upset them, and are generally perceived as extremely negative or pessimistic.
+5) Neuroticism — Neuroticism is a tendency to experience negative emotions, such as anxiety, anger, and depression.
+Neurotic people have a low tolerance for stress, let minor difficulties upset them, and are generally perceived as negative or pessimistic.
 People who score low on neuroticism have a stable mood and come across as relaxed most of the time.

 So, do men and women score differently on the Big Five personality test?

 Yes!
 The data is in and there is clear evidence of personality differences between women and men.
-Among college and adult samples with the Five Factor Model of personality, women score higher than men for agreeableness and neuroticism.
-Women are more agreeable and neurotic than men.
+Among college and adult samples with the Five-Factor Model of personality, women score higher than men for agreeableness and neuroticism.

 Men and women also score similarly on conscientiousness on the Big Five test, however over a large sample, men appear slightly more industrious, and women are slightly more orderly.
 The differences are negligible with conscientiousness though.

-So, if you picked a random woman and a random man from a large group, most likely the woman would be more agreeable and neurotic than the man.
+So, if you picked a random woman and a random man from a large group, most likely, the woman would be more agreeable and neurotic than the man.

-That’s not to say there are no disagreeable women out there, of course, there are and there’s plenty of agreeable men!
-There are outliers on all ends of the spectrum and we’re not diminishing individual differences here, we’re talking about statistics and probabilities with psychological differences between men and women.
+That’s not to say there are no disagreeable women out there, of course, there are, and there’s plenty of agreeable men!
+There are outliers on all ends of the spectrum, and we’re not diminishing individual differences here, we’re talking about statistics and probabilities with psychological differences between men and women.

 So, what do we know so far?

 We know from research that women are more agreeable and neurotic than men.
 Agreeable people tend to earn less than disagreeable people.

 Here’s an example:

 Who is more likely to ask their boss for a promotion?
-The disagreeable individual.

 An agreeable person would be less likely to ask for a promotion as they would fear it would involve conflict.
 They more likely value getting along with their boss than risking a conflict for a pay rise.

-Personality traits such as agreeableness are why women pursue different jobs than men.
+Personality traits such as agreeableness are often why women pursue different jobs than men.
 Agreeable people are more caring, so are more likely to pick professions such as nursing and childcare, which are careers that may pay less than careers disagreeable people choose.